Customer Support Guide for Airties Wi-Fi

 Remember:

-• You must include all the devices when resetting, it is not enough to reset one device in a mesh network.
+• You must include all the devices when resetting, it is not enough to reset a single device in a mesh network.

 • Additional devices that have been added to a mesh network will need to be added again after a reset.
 Only devices that came in the same home pack will recognize each other with factory settings.